vamshikurupati/5143-OpSys-kurupati/chapter2_review.md

 but processes are everywhere and in every aspect of our leisure and work.

 ##5.How is the execution context of a process used by the OS?
-  Also known as the process state.
+ It is also known as the process state.
 It is the Internal data , the operating system is able to supervise and control the process.